xhu6/dan/README.md

 # dan
 `dan` is my personal tool to quickly create and enter dev containers.

+It supports running X11 and Wayland apps with audio and gpu access.

 This is compatible with Fedora and uses Podman under the hood.

+## Important information

 By default, `dan` tries to use the `base` image which has these requirements
 - The user in the container has name `user` (for volumes)